osieks/RailsStorage/README.md

 ## Getting Started

+Use dockerfile or do it on your local machine:

 1. **Prerequisites:**
    - Make sure you have Ruby and Rails installed on your system. (on Windows recommended to use WSL)
    - Install Node.js and Yarn for managing JavaScript dependencies.